developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify the *Device Class* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

-When a *Device Class* is specified for a rule, Bluetooth *Auto-Pairing* will automatically complete new Bluetooth Pairings for Bluetooth devices that have the specified *Device Class*.
+When a *Device Class* is specified for a rule, Bluetooth *Auto-Pairing* automatically completes new Bluetooth Pairings for Bluetooth devices that have the specified *Device Class*.

 ### Bluetooth Configuration - Action Add Rule Device Upper Address Part

 This Managed Configuration allows an Administrator using an EMM to specify the *Device Upper Address Part* for a new rule to be added to the list of rules that control the operation of Bluetooth *Auto-Pairing* and should be specified if and only if the Action value ***Add*** is chosen for the Managed Configuration **Bluetooth Configuration - Action**.

-When a *Device Upper Address Part* is specified for a rule, Bluetooth *Auto-Pairing* will automatically complete new Bluetooth Pairings for Bluetooth devices that have the specified *Device Upper Address Part* in the upper part of their *Bluetooth Address*.
+When a *Device Upper Address Part* is specified for a rule, Bluetooth *Auto-Pairing* automatically completes new Bluetooth Pairings for Bluetooth devices that have the specified *Device Upper Address Part* in the upper part of their *Bluetooth Address*.

 ### Bluetooth Configuration - Action Remove Rule Name